 First, we’re going to look at all the things you should consider in a pack before jumping into the thorough reviews of each pack.
 The first consideration should be what you actually plan on using the daypack for.
 Simply looking for a daypack will be a bit overwhelming because the sheer number of options available are so high.
 So, before we get into the weeds on factors like denier strength, modularity, and size we need to figure out how you plan on using it.

-- Here Are the Best Daypacks in 2020
+- Here Are the Best Daypacks

 - 1. Osprey Porter 46 (Best Travel Daypack)